• Skip to primary navigation

 Salmon and red pepper pasta salad with corn

-Summer is coming to an end in the northern parts of the world, and this salmon and red pepper pasta salad with corn is the perfect salad to see us through the last of the summer barbeques.
-This is a quick and easy recipe, made with basic store cupboard ingredients.
+It's always summer somewhere in the world, and this salmon and red pepper pasta salad with corn is the perfect salad to take you into summer or see you through the last of the summer barbeques.

 Recipe by: Veronica